Drama

 Year 7

-In Year 7, students learn the basics of Drama and Theatre by studying solo performance in the Autumn term with a focus on film monologues and a naturalistic style of acting.
+Students learn the basics of Drama and Theatre by studying the basic skills and techniques necessary in Drama.
 This aims to give students a grounding in acting technique and a knowledge of key vocabulary that will last them throughout their time in Ysgol Penglais.
-Later in the year, students will continue to work on their acting skills by studying improvisation – further developing their subject knowledge and technique by learning the art of being spontaneous.
-Finally, the summer term sees Year 7 study a complete play text, learning how to respond to live theatre and evaluate their own and others’ performances.
-This year may look slightly different due to Covid19 regulations around performing and practical work, but the department aims to keep lessons as practical and engaging as possible!
+Later in the year, students will continue to work on their acting skills by studying the Italian style of theatre; Commedia dell’ Arte – further developing their subject knowledge and technique by learning the art of being spontaneous.
+Finally, the summer term sees Year 7 devise their own pieces of theatre using the tales of the Mabinogion as a starting point, learning how to respond to live theatre and evaluate their own and others’ performances.

 Year 8

-In Year 8, students will begin by studying, and producing their own, Radio Dramas; developing and refining key skills learnt in Year 7 as well as learning new skills that will last them their time in Ysgol Penglais and beyond!
-Year 8 students will also learn to create their own performances, using Social Media as a stimulus and a spring pad for ideas.
+Students will begin by studying the theatrical style of Melodrama; developing and refining key skills learnt in Year 7 as well as learning new skills that will last them their time in Ysgol Penglais and beyond.
+The spring term sees students study a full play text, which will allow them to enhance their characterisation skills and consider the design process used within theatre.
+Students will also learn to create their own performances, using Social Media as a stimulus and a spring pad for ideas.
 They will explore different styles of theatre throughout the Spring term and use these to develop their work.
-The summer term sees students study a full play text, which will allow them to enhance their characterisation skills and consider the design process used within theatre.
-Though Drama may look very different this year due to Covid19 regulations, the department will endeavour to make lessons as practical and engaging as possible!

 Year 9